Mixed Warm Dark Matter Constraints using Milky Way Satellite Galaxy Counts: Introduction

-In this analysis, we use the population counts MW satellite galaxies found in Dark Energy Survey \citep[DES:][]{DES:2016} and Pan-STARRS1 \citep[PS1:][]{Chambers:2016} survey to put constraints on MWDM properties.
-In Section \ref{sec:sashimi}, we first discuss the Semi-Analytical Sub-Halo Inference ModelIng code \citep[\texttt{sashimi};][]{Hiroshima_2018, Ando_2019, Dekker:2022} used to obtain the mass distribution of subhalos for different MWDM scenarios and present an analytical approximation for the suppression of the subhalo mass function relative to CDM.
+In this analysis, we \CYtwo{compare predictions for the luminosity functions of MW satellite galaxies from various MWDM models with the MW satellite galaxies observed in the Dark Energy Survey \citep[DES:][]{DES:2016} and the Pan-STARRS1 \citep[PS1:][]{Chambers:2016} survey to set constraints on MWDM properties. } In Section \ref{sec:sashimi}, we first discuss the Semi-Analytical Sub-Halo Inference ModelIng code \citep[\texttt{sashimi};][]{Hiroshima_2018, Ando_2019, Dekker:2022} used to obtain the mass distribution of subhalos for different MWDM scenarios and present an analytical approximation for the suppression of the subhalo mass function relative to CDM.
 Section \ref{sec:constraints} describes the galaxy--halo connection model \citep{Nadler:MW3} used to predict the number of MW satellites that would be observable in different MWDM scenarios.
 We compare these predictions to the observed MW satellite counts to obtain constraints on mixed thermal-relic scenarios (Section \ref{sec:limits_thermalWDM}) and mixed sterile neutrinos scenarios (Section \ref{sec:limits_sterilenu}).
 We discuss our analysis and conclude in Section \ref{sec:summary}.
 In our analysis, we adopt the flat $\Lambda$MWDM model as our fiducial cosmology with $H_0 = 70$ km s$^{-1}$ Mpc$^{-1}$, $h = 0.7$, $\Omega_{\rm m} = 0.286$, $\Omega_{\Lambda} = 0.714$, $\Omega_{\rm b} = 0.047$ , $\sigma_8 = 0.82 $, $n_s = 0.96 $.

-While completing this analysis, we were informed of a similar analysis of MWDM models based on cosmological N-body zoom-in simulations by An et al., (in prep).
-We find that our two analyses give qualitatively similar results, lending strength to both approaches.